 In Mississippi, there are no graduation requirements for homeschoolers.
 That’s right!
 You decide if they have completed enough subjects, and which subjects to complete in order to graduate.
 It is recommended that you keep a transcript of what you taught them or what they studied.
 If you’d rather just have someone else do it for you, FastTranscripts.com will make one for $5 with all the appropriate calculations and it looks very nice.

 You could reference what the state requires for public school graduation if you choose, but if your child is going on to college, the smarter outlook is what colleges require for admission.
 Plan your high school years around that and you will be in better shape for college acceptance.
 You will need to go to various colleges that your child may be interested in attending and look up their admissions requirements.
 Make a summary of what they each require and also look at potential majors for your child.
-Their senior year is an opportunity to take some dual enrollments classes to knock out some of those requirements.
+Their junior and senior years are an opportunity to take some dual enrollment classes to knock out some of those requirements.

 You can create or get someone to create a nice diploma for your student.
 All you really need is a template that you can edit.
 There are plenty of services out there that will create and print an official looking diploma to frame or keep if you do not choose to make your own.

 In short, absolutely!
 Parent education programs have equal standing as public and private school programs of education.
 A diploma simply indicates that a person has completed a program of study and has met all requirements for that program of study.
 As homeschooling families, we obviously set the “standards” in most cases.
 Because of this, a parent-issued high school diploma is a perfectly acceptable way to graduate your child.
 Not only are they acceptable, but they’re also legally binding.
 This is wonderful news for homeschoolers because it means that a parent-issued diploma is enough to qualify a student to apply for federal financial aid.

 What Should We Include on a Homeschool Diploma?